microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ### Success Criteria

-* You could enable replication for the virtual machine to the North Europe region.
+* You could enable replication for the virtual machine to the Sweden Central region.
-* You successfully initiated a Testfailover from Azure Region Europe West to Europe North with a near zero downtime requirement.
+* You successfully initiated a Testfailover from Azure Region Germany West Central to Sweden Central with a near zero downtime requirement.
-* You run successfully the production failover to the Europe North region.
+* You run successfully the production failover to the Sweden Central region.
-* Failback to the Europe West region has been successfully performed.
+* Failback to the Germany West Central region has been successfully performed.

 ### Learning resources